How to light a fire correctly in your wood burning stove

 How to light a fire correctly in your wood burning stove:

-1. Make sure that there is plenty of air supply by opening the secondary and primary air inlet controls in your wood burning stove
+1. Make sure that there is plenty of air supply by opening the air dampers in your wood burning stove

 2. At the bottom, you’ll place two logs so they are parallel to each other

-3. Place a firelighter between the logs and put some kindling across the logs.
+3. Place a firelighting product between the logs and put some kindling across the logs.
 Light a fire.

-4. Place some small logs on the top and place one or two firelighters on the top and light them.
+4. Place some small logs on the top and place one or two firelighting products on the top and light them.

 6. When the flames are bright and the glass is so hot that you can no longer touch it, you can close the door and adjust the air supply.